nikcleju/ESDM_Course/Projects/P5_GenericMotorControl.md

         - 5 = OPEN_LOAD
         - 6 = OVER_VOLTAGE

-4. When the OPEN command is received, the motor is commanded in the open direction, as follows:
+4. The system operates as follows.
+When the OPEN command is received, the motor is commanded in the open direction, as follows:
     - set the PWM to 0 and the direction to open direction
     - activate the H-Bridge
     - wait 10 ms